 A few years later, we bought our own home and began having Christmas there.
 Now I usually cook Christmas dinner for my pescatarian mother in law.
 The thing about Christmas dinner is that it’s not just the meat that contains the meat – if you see what I mean.
 Stuffing (dressing) is made with sausage meat, sprouts are sauteed with pancetta and potatoes cooked in goose grease.
 A fruit based side dish is perfect – it can be made totally vegetarian but it is also the perfect compliment to sweet meats like turkey, goose and ham.
 Adding slow braised onions into the mix just adds to the sweetness.

-Recipe Tips for Homemade Apple Sauce with Braised Onions
+Recipe Tips for Apple Sauce with Braised Onions

 Cooking apples vary a lot in terms of sweetness and water content.
 How much extra liquid you need will also depend on how lively your hob is.
 I make up a jug of vegetable stock that’s more than big enough when I start and add it as needed.
 This time I didn’t need to add any extra sugar, you really will need to taste it and see.
 If you’re not feeding it to vegetarians you can add some meat juices instead of the sugar.
 And the leftovers are great in a Boxing Day soup!
-You could try using red onions for an extra twist.
+I’ve used red onions here for an extra twist, but any onions would do.

 A vegetarian condiment or side dish that compliments roast meats as well as nut roast.